 New to UU

-Interactive workshops held several times a year where Unitarian Universalist principles and history are explored and connections fostered between newcomers and the membership team.
-Contact: Rev. Fa Jun, firstname.lastname@example.org.
+Interactive workshops where Unitarian Universalist principles and history are explored and connections fostered between newcomers and members.

 Building and Grounds Committee

-Maintains and improves the inside and outside of our Fellowship at a once-a-month work party, usually the last Saturday of each month from 9a to noon.
-Contact: Albert James, email@example.com or Ellen Hill, firstname.lastname@example.org.
+We work to maintain and improve the inside and outside of our Fellowship at a once-a-month work party, usually the last Saturday of each month from 9a to noon.

 The Caring Committee is intended to help and support each other and to foster connections within the Fellowship.
 Members help with transportation, food, caring words, visits, help in an emergency, etc. We hope everyone will join our UUFLG Cares community.
-The committee meets the first Wednesday of every other month.
 Please check the online calendar for our next meeting and join us!
-Contact: Dave Kiebert, email@example.com.

 The Finance Committee is responsible for the receipt and disbursement of all Fellowship moneys, and keeps a complete accounting of the finances.
-The committee prepares budgets, plans and organizes the annual pledge drive, supports major fund raising activities including the annual auction and Christmas boutique, and manages the Fellowship endowment funds.
-The Finance Committee meets on the second Thursday of the month, from 10:30a to noon.
-Contact: Ann Campbell, firstname.lastname@example.org.
+The committee prepares budgets, plans and organizes the annual pledge drive, and supports major fundraising activities including the annual auction and Christmas boutique.
+The Finance Committee meets monthly; check the UUFLG web calendar for dates and times.
+Contact: Julie Matthews, firstname.lastname@example.org.

 Volunteers are needed each Sunday to work with various ages in our Children & Youth Religious Exploration (CYRE) Program.
 Its committee meets monthly; check the UUFLG web calendar for dates and times.
 Contact: Colleen Hamilton, firstname.lastname@example.org.

 Social Action Committee

-We strive to put our UU principles into action through service, education and advocacy.
-We promote and support activities that help shape just, sustainable communities within our Fellowship, our cities, our country and world.
-We meet on the second Sunday of each month at the Fellowship from 9-10:15a to plan, prioritize, and organize.
-Join us!
-Contact: Ellen Hill, email@example.com.
+We strive to put our UU principles into action through service, education, and advocacy.
+We promote and support activities that help shape just, sustainable communities within our Fellowship, our cities, our country, and world.
+Contact: Georgia Platts, firstname.lastname@example.org.